-Let’s all agree: There’s nothing like a refreshing dip when the weather is hot.
-Add a layer of scenic beauty, and we’d say you’re all set for ultimate relaxation.
-Being in the great PNW, the opportunity to find such gems are a-plenty.
+There’s nothing like a refreshing dip when the weather is hot.
+Add a layer of scenic beauty, and you’re all set.
+If that sounds like something you'd be into, here's the rundown of swim spots to check out.

 This riverside trail will take you past several stunning —if somewhat chilly—natural swimming holes.
 Wade into the emerald pools or cannon ball in from one of the surrounding cliffs — after checking the water levels, of course.
 This hike is a little more than two hours from Portland, but the drive there is as scenic as the trail itself.